-This is a brief summary prepared for employers who wish, in terms of the Industry Training and Apprenticeships Act 1992, to offer their employees credit for national unit standards leading to a national qualification.
-If you require further information, please visit the New Zealand Qualifications website here.
+This is a brief summary prepared for employers who wish to offer their employees credit for national unit standards leading to a national qualification.
+If you require further information, please visit the New Zealand Qualifications (NZQA) website.

-An employer must be an accredited provider to the National Qualifications Framework before they can offer credits under the Framework.
+An employer must be an accredited provider of the National Qualifications Framework before they can offer credits under the Framework.
 In order to become accredited providers, employers must fulfil quality requirements to prove they have the resources to run their programmes.